-An appeal to the ISBE monitors may result in one of five possible outcomes:
+An appeal to the ISBE monitors may result in one of four possible outcomes:

 - a.
 The SSCA team decision was correct.
 Appeal denied. - b.
 The SSCA team decision was not correct.
-The ISBE Monitor sends the matter back to the SSCA team to decide if a remedy is needed. - c.
+The ISBE Monitor sends the matter back to the SSCA team with instructions. - c.
 The SSCA team decision was not correct.
-The ISBE Monitor orders CPS to offer a universal enrichment remedy to the student. - d.
-The SSCA team decision was not correct.
-The ISBE Monitor orders CPS to offer the student a remedy not included in the universal enrichment remedy options. - e.
+The ISBE Monitor orders CPS to offer a remedy to the student. - d.
 The matter was resolved through another proceeding.
 The appeal is dismissed.